 I’ve had it since I was fifteen, which is now a scarily long time ago.

+Back when I was in secondary school, I was briefly in a band.
 Well, my mate and I used to meet up and attempt to write songs.
-He wrote the music, because he could play the clarinet, whereas I couldn’t play anything.
-He wasn’t going to play the clarinet in the band though.
-He was going to be our bass guitarist.
-I think, to be fair to him, he did eventually learn how to play the bass.
-I was going to be lead singer and lead guitarist, despite having no discernible talent at either of those things.
-I sometimes still sing in the car when I’m on my own.
-I never mastered more than a few chords on the guitar.
+He wrote the music because he could play the clarinet, whereas I couldn’t play anything at all.
+He wasn’t actually going to play the clarinet in the band, though—he was going to be our bass guitarist.
+To be entirely fair to him, I think he did eventually learn how to play the bass.

-What I could do was write the song lyrics and this I did in abundance.
-Had we managed to secure the services of a drummer, had I actually learned to play and had I been able to sing in tune, who knows what could have happened.
-I’d imagine you’d all now be humming along to our back catalogue, which would include hits like, Toxic Hairspray, Stress-head and Dorset Farmer.
+Had we managed to secure the services of a drummer, had I actually learned to play, and had I been able to sing even remotely in tune, who knows what could have happened.
+I’d imagine you’d all now be humming along to our massive back catalogue, which would undoubtedly include smash hits like:

-Because I’m car sick
+Because I’m car sick,

-Gonna spew everywhere
+Gonna spew everywhere.

 Car sick,

-Mum’s going spare,
+Mum’s going spare.

 Car sick,